- You might have noticed that the Office app comes preinstalled with Windows 10 on your PC.

-How to uninstall My Office app from Windows 10
+How do I uninstall the Office app from Windows 10?

 - Open Start.

-- Look for My Office in the Programs list.
+- Look for Office in the Programs list.

 - Alternatively, you can open Settings > Apps > Apps and features.
-Look up for My Office, expand it and click Uninstall.
+Look for Office, expand it and click Uninstall.